 Half Fresh, Half Salt

 Brackish water aquariums are a hybrid between freshwater and marine, sharing characteristics of both.
 Because they tend to be less expensive to maintain than saltwater aquariums while offering a different experience than the average freshwater setup, more and more hobbyists are choosing them as a unique way to enjoy aquarium keeping.
-A number of fish species typically thought of as freshwater can be adapted to the brackish aquarium, while some true brackish fish are often sold in the aquarium trade as freshwater fish.
+Many fish species typically thought of as freshwater, can be adapted to the brackish aquarium, while some true brackish fish are often sold in the aquarium trade as freshwater fish.
 Sadly, many true brackish water fish are still collected in the wild and do poorly when kept long term in freshwater aquariums.
 A brackish water aquarium gives hobbyists the ability to keep these fish properly and enjoy them for many years.

 Natural Habitat for Brackish Fish

 Brackish water fish are typically found in estuaries where rivers meet the sea, creating habitats that are a mix of fresh and saltwater.
 Salinity fluctuates in these habitats due to environmental forces and fish and other aquatic organisms often move with changing conditions.
-In the aquarium brackish fish do not have this ability, so the aquarist must choose and maintain a certain salt level.
+In the aquarium, brackish fish do not have this ability, so the aquarist must choose and maintain a certain salt level.
 Major brackish water environments in the U.S. include the Chesapeake Bay, Mobile Bay and Delaware Bay.

 Water Requirements for Brackish Fish